Good mathematics is not about how many answers you know…It is how you behave when you don’t know. ~ Author unknown

 At St Francis, we believe that Mathematics is a fundamental life skill, as well as a subject rich in creativity and logic.
 It is an essential part of a balanced curriculum and should be accessible and appropriately challenging for all learners.
 All pupils should become fluent in the fundamentals of Mathematics and should be able to apply their knowledge, understanding and reasoning skills to a variety of problems to help them in their daily lives.
 We want children to be able to develop rich and meaningful connections between different strands of Mathematics, as well as to see the significance of mathematical application in other subjects, such as Science, Computing and Design Technology and to appreciate the development of mathematical thinking over time.
 For all pupils, we aim to deliver high-quality Mathematics teaching which lays a strong foundation for children’s future financial literacy and employment, and inspires an appreciation of the beauty of Mathematics as a discipline.

-At St Francis, we teach the Mathematics National Curriculum, supported by our calculation policies (see below) and White Rose Maths, which sets a clear, coherent progression, that ensures knowledge and skills are built on year on year.
+At St Francis, we teach the Mathematics National Curriculum, supported by our calculation policies, KSVs (which lay out strand declarative and procedural progression) and White Rose Maths.
+All of which set a clear, coherent progression, that ensures knowledge and skills are built on year on year.
 The expectation is that the majority of children move through the content at the same pace, with the aim that they are confident with their yearly objectives and develop their ability to use the knowledge to reason and problem solve.
-Where neccesary SEND children may require more personalised learning which will be guided by the EHCP, MSP or IEP.
+Where necessary SEND children may require more personalised learning which will be guided by their EHCP, MSP or IEP.
 Children have daily Maths lessons and where necessary, in addition to this lesson, targeted and regular intervention, through the use of Number Stacks, which allows them to explore their misconceptions and close gaps in their learning.

-Alongside the daily lessons, we dedicate additional time to building fluency of key facts including through our 'Little and Often' approach.
+Alongside the daily lessons, we dedicate additional time to building fluency of key facts including through our Number Sense work and our 'Little and Often' approach.
 As we know that efficient, accurate recall of key number facts and procedures is essential for fluency, flexibility to move between different contexts and representations of mathematics, to recognise relationships and make connections, and to choose appropriate methods and strategies to solve problems.

 At St Francis mathematical thinking is central to learning with a particular focus on precise language.
 This enables children to be more confident in communicating their ideas about patterns and relationships, connections, conjecturing, reasoning, and generalising.
 Every lesson uses stem sentences to develop children’s language and reasoning contributions.